-Note: This post isn’t really “done”, it’s some notes I made for myself when I was considering a career change around 2005.
+Note: This post isn’t really “done”, it’s some notes I made for myself when I was considering a career change around 2005 and hasn’t been updated since then.
 In the last week some of these topics came up so I am posting my notes for some friends.

 NGOs and other mission driven organizations tend to focus on one, or maybe a few core issues.
 The reason for this seems obvious… trying to take on all the world’s problems would be too hard.
 The focus must be narrowed or nothing could be accomplished.
 The same is true for people.
 You can’t make a difference if your focus is too wide.
 You need to decide what you desire to change.
 If you don’t have a focus, you can’t hit a target.

 Nothing issue exists in isolation.
 The world we live in is a very complex system.
 It’s hard to address a single issue independently of it’s context.
 That means to make sustainable progress in one area, you often need to work on related issues.
 Sometimes, working on a related problem is the more effective way to address a specific issue.